MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 OFFICIAL USE ONLY 41.
 The original sentence states: "To give credit where it is due, if we allot ten points to the accomplish- ments of the democratic revolution, then the achieve- ments of the urban dwellers and the military rate only three, while the remaining seven should go to the peas- ants in their rural revolution."
 (Cf. Mao Zedong: Hsuan-chi (Selected Works), Ta-chun Shu-tien, Dairen, November 1947, p.
 215.)

-42. Li Da: "Tu Mao Zedong Tung-chih tsai 1926 Nien chih 1929 Nien ti Ssu-pien Chu-tso" (Read Comrade Mao Tse- tung's Four Works Written Between 1926 and 1929), in Hsueh-hsi "Mao Zedong Hsuan-chi" Ti I Chuan (Read the "Selected Works of Mao Zedong," Volume I, Hsin- chien She Tsa-chih She, Peking, 5 September 1952, p.
-37. (Originally in Peking Jen-min Jih-pao, 30 August 1951)
+42. Li Da: "Tu Mao Zedong Tung-chih tsai 1926 Nien chih 1929 Nien ti Ssu-pien Zhu-tso" (Read Comrade Mao Tse- tung's Four Works Written Between 1926 and 1929), in Hsueh-hsi "Mao Zedong Hsuan-chi" Ti I Chuan (Read the "Selected Works of Mao Zedong," Volume I, Hsin- chien She Tsa-chih She, Beijing, 5 September 1952, p.
+37. (Originally in Beijing Jen-min Jih-pao, 30 August 1951)

 43. Zhu Jiannong: "Tu Hunan Nung-min Yun-tung Kao-cha Pao-kao" (Read Report of an Investigation Into the Peas- ant Movement in Hunan), in ibid., 5 September 1952, pp. 53-54.